7 min read

 Consider and plan for re-testing: There’s still time to re-test if you’d like to improve the score you'll submit with your applications.
 Plan ahead and register for an early date!
 Remember to ask for assistance completing a fee waiver if you require one.

-Complete the FAFSA: Be ready to complete the FAFSA which opened in December 2023.
+Complete the FAFSA: Be ready to complete the FAFSA as soon as possible.
 Remember that the earlier you apply, the better positioned you are to receive aid.

 If you're planning to enter the workforce after high school, tidy up your resume instead!

 Stay on top of recommendations: Come fall of senior year, hopefully, you’ve asked for a teacher recommendation.
-Check in with your recommender to see that they have all the information they need to write on your behalf.
+Check-in with your recommender to see that they have all the information they need to write on your behalf.
 (This can also be super helpful for your first full-time job!)

 Prepare for early decision: If you’ve decided to apply early, prepare your applications as early as possible, preparing for most early due dates to fall between November 1-15.